 Firstly, an apology.
-I made this on instagram about 4 weeks ago (lord knows whether it actually was four weeks ago or if it was 4 days ago – #lockdownproblems) and I had so many messages asking me for a recipe, which I popped up on stories and saved to highlights, but I thought it was about time I put my big girl pants on and actually wrote a blog post for this beauty.
+I made this on instagram about 4 weeks ago) and I had so many messages asking me for a recipe, which I popped up on stories and saved to highlights, but I thought it was about time I put my big girl pants on and actually wrote a blog post for this beauty.
 Since then I’ve actually tweaked the recipe, adding a crumble topping as is more traditional in the coffee cake recipes AND I’ve fiddled with the ingredients to make the cake a bit tastier.

 The name itself is fairly random, I’m English so I have assumed it’s an American thing to refer to a cake you would eat with your coffee as a “coffee cake” even though it has no coffee in it.
 I can’t tell you how many messages I received from confused people asking me if I had forgotten to include the coffee in the recipe!
 Essentially, it’s a breakfast cake of sorts – the perfect treat on a weekend morning!

 Recipe for Blueberry Coffee Cake (with crumble topping)

 You will need:

 - 2 tsp baking powder

 - 1/4 cup milk